anirbanpatra/Andrew-NG-Notes/andrewng-p-2-improving-deep-learning-network.md

 - **Data augmentation**:
   - For example in a computer vision data:
     - You can flip all your pictures horizontally this will give you m more data instances.
+However this may not be         as good as adding additional set of brand new data as your training set may be bit redundant after this.
+    - You can also use random crops or rotating.
+And sort of random zoom into the image may be helpful.
-    - You could also apply a random position and rotation to an image to get more data.
+    - You could also apply a random distortions, translation and rotation to an image to get more data.
   - For example in OCR, you can impose random rotations and distortions to digits/letters.
   - New data obtained using this technique isn't as good as the real independent data, but still can be used as a regularization technique.
 - **Early stopping**: